Akuli/porcupine/README.md

 Now you should have an exe that installs a Porcupine.
 The last command should prints the filename at the end of its output, and it seems to be always `build\nsis\Porcupine_X.Y.Z.exe` where `X.Y.Z` is the Porcupine version.

-## Publishing a new version of Porcupine

-Please ask me (Akuli) to do these things instead of doing them yourself.
-- Bump version number: merge changes to master branch, then `python3 release.py patch` (see `--help` if you don't know what `patch` means here)
-- Build and publish updated docs: `docs/publish.py`
-- Update `porcupine.wiki` as needed